google/oss-fuzz-gen/USAGE.md

 export AZURE_OPENAI_API_VERSION='<your-azure-api-version>' # default is '2024-02-01'
 ```

+> Tip:
-> Tip: To distinguish the two ways of accessing OpenAI models, you need to adding `-azure` to the model name **when using OpenAI on Azure**.
+To distinguish between the two ways of accessing OpenAI models, you need to add `-azure` to the model name when **when using OpenAI on Azure**.
 For example, `gpt-3.5-turbo-azure` will use OpenAI on Azure, while `gpt-3.5-turbo` will use OpenAI on OpenAI.

 ## Running experiments